graysonhead/etherweaver/docs/source/getting_started.rst

 - interfaces.1G.1
 - hostname

-Nodes have different commands depending on their type, for instance single value nodes (such as hostname) generally have two commands:
+Nodes have different commands depending on their type.
+For instance single value nodes (such as hostname) generally have three commands:

 - hostname.get
 - hostname.set
+- hostname.del

 List nodes will often have more command types:

-- protocols.ntp.client.servers.add: Adds a single server
+- protocols.ntp.client.servers.add: Adds a server or servers
 - protocols.ntp.client.servers.get: Gets a list of all servers
 - protocols.ntp.client.servers.set: Overwrites the server list with a new list
-- protocols.ntp.client.servers.del: deletes the list
+- protocols.ntp.client.servers.del: If a value is specified, deletes the value, otherwise deletes all values

 Additionally, there are a few meta nodes such as 'state'.
-State is likely the one you will use the most, and it has two
+State is likely the one you will use the most, and it has one function:
-functions:

-- state.apply: Applies the current config.yaml
+- state.apply: Applies the current config.yaml in an interactive manner

+In addition there are also two additional state nodes with the following commands:

-- state.get: Returns a yaml or json formatted dict representing the current state of the appliances specified
+- cstate.get: Fetch current state of the appliance
+- dstate.get: Fetch desired state of the appliance (based on config.yaml)
+- dstate.apply: Non-interactively apply the desired state without confirmation

 Commands
 --------
 Commands follow a simple syntax:

-netweaver 'role|*' node --yaml=Yaml config file --value=Value to be written to a write node.
+netweaver 'role|*' node value --yaml=config.yaml

 The YAML state can be applied to every appliance in the infrastructure file by running the following: